Surface Modifications for Advanced Applicatons

 The network for Surface Modificationsfor Advanced Applications SUMA2 is a collaboration in the field of materials surface modification for advanced applications and ran from 1 January 2013 till 31 December 2016.
 It was composed of 3 Universities and 1 research center in Europe:

-- Saarland University and Fraunhofer Institut for Material and Beam technology (GER),
+- Fraunhofer Institut for Material and Beam technology IWS Dresden (GER) and

 - National Politecnical Institute of Lorraine (FRA) and